TheoBong/TheoBong/README.md

 > Michael Jackson, 1988 <br>

 - 👇 I’m currently working on game implementations for [BTC Lightning Network][lnd]!
-- 🏈 Detroit Lions are for sure making playoffs next season.
-- 🏀 LA Clippers & Denver Nuggets are going to the 2023 NBA Championship
+- 🏈 NY Giants are taking it to the superbowl

 ### Languages and Tools: